What's the best chainsaw bar?

 If the guide rails have been pinched together, this could prevent the sprocket from performing as needed.
 You may be able to cautiously pry them back into their normal position using a screwdriver or similar tool.

 You can lengthen the life of your sprocket by including it in your maintenance regime.
-Properly sharpening and maintain the chain and ensuring it is fitted properly will mean it aligns with the spaces between the teeth of the sprocket that will reduce wear.
-Correct use of the saw i.e. do not do repeated jerky throttle motions but rather using smooth throttle transitions will also help.
+Properly sharpening and maintaining the chain and ensuring it is fitted properly will mean it aligns with the spaces between the teeth of the sprocket which will reduce wear.
+Correct use of the saw i.e. do not do repeated jerky throttle motions but rather use of smooth throttle transitions will also help.

 Some bars also have a hole in which you can add grease to the sprocket.
 Stihl bars do not have such holes.